PremiumDataStore/Torrents-to-GDrive/README.md

-# Torrents-to-Google-Drive
+# Torrents to Google Drive
-This is a Google Colab notebook with QBittorrent and Rclone, which can download torrents to Google Drive.
+This is a Google Colab notebook with QBittorrent & Rclone, which can download torrents to Google Drive.

 Special thanks to [jericjan](https://github.com/jericjan) for fixing the tunnel issue by replacing ngrok with localtunnel.